malfell/rosediem/plans.md

     - [ ] Users can add a profile picture
     - [ ] Users can write/edit their profile bio?
     - [ ] Log out button
+    - [ ] Users must be logged in to view profiles
 - [ ] Admin Profiles
 - [ ] Character Profiles (these will be attached to the user's profile page)
     - [ ] GET Users can view their character profiles (or other people's character profiles)